chadrik/celery-deadline/README.md

 There are two use cases:
 - submit celery tasks to Deadline
-- wrap Deadline tasks in celery tasks
+- wrap Deadline tasks in celery tasks (to monitor results or network with other celery tasks)

 ### Execute celery tasks using Deadline